Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Appendix

 Here $G$ is from Lemma \ref{lem:pass}.
 The proof is similar to that of (\ref{limit}).
 Also, up to a subsequence if necessary, we may assume that $\lim_{m\to +\infty}(x_m,t_m)=((0,\theta), \bar t)$ for $(\theta, \bar t)\in [\delta, 1-\delta]\times \left[{t_{\delta}\over n},\ t_{\delta}\right]$.
 Then we have that

 This is a contradiction.

 As an immediate corollary, we have the following reachability.

 \begin{lem} Consider the game in section 2.2.
 Under the assumption of Lemma \ref{lem:stability}, every point on $W_{\alpha,\delta}$ can reach $\Omega$ within time $t_{\delta}\over n$.
-Also, it is easy to see that if we replace $S$ by an arbitrary rectangle, all previous results are still true in the corresponding forms. \end{lem}
+Also, it is easy to see that if we replace $S$ by an arbitrary rectangle, all previous results are still true in the corresponding forms.
+See the figure below.\end{lem}

-\begin{rmk} Due to the hidden stochastic feature of the game trajectory, it is not clear to us how to use pure game dynamics to prove the above reachability conclusion.
-An interesting analog in random walk (or Brownian motion) is to use strong maximum principle of Laplace equation to show that a particle has a positive probability to exit from any small window of the boundary.
+\begin{rmk} Due to the hidden stochastic nature of the game trajectory, it is not clear to us how to use pure game dynamics to prove the above reachability conclusion.
+An interesting analog in random walk (or Brownian motion) is to use strong maximum principle of the Laplace equation to show that a particle has a positive probability to exit from any small window of the boundary. \end{rmk}